fimbullinter/wotan/packages/wotan/README.md

-wotan -p <path/to/tsconfig.json> # lint the whole project wotan 'src/**/*.ts' -e '**/*.d.ts' # lint all typescript files excluding declaration files wotan --fix # lint the whole project and fix all fixable errors
+wotan -p <path/to/tsconfig.json> # lint the whole project wotan 'src/**/*.ts' -e '**/*.d.ts' # lint all typescript files excluding declaration files wotan --fix # lint the whole project and fix all fixable errors wotan -p tsconfig.json -r # lint the specified project and all projects in its 'references'
 ```

 ## Available Rules